 How Long Can You Keep Chillies in the Freezer?

 The chillies will last well for about six months in a freezer.
-Usually, it is best to use fresh vegetables and fruit within 3 months, but chillies seem to last a little longer.
+Usually, it's best to use fresh vegetables and fruit within 3 months, but chillies seem to last a little longer.
 If the prepared pods were frozen as described they should not be watery or mushy when they are used in cooking.

 © 2018 Susan Hambidge